ZeMingoh233/LasMonjas/README.md

 - The Flag Stelaer always loses, he can kill everyone and if he kills a player with a flag, he switchs teams with him
 - There are custom messages for match duration, stolen flag and scored point, also the game score is always displayed.
 - Flags positions are marked by a team color corresponding arrow.
-- If the player who has the flag disconnects from the match, the flag stays where that player was.
+- If the player who has the flag disconnects from the match, the flag goes back to its base.
 - Revive Time value is calculated by subtracting Invincibility Time value from it, for example if Revive Time is 8 and Invincibility Time is 3, players will revive after 5 seconds but will be invincible for another 3 seconds after reviving.

 -----------------------